Ulmus laciniata var. nikkoensis

 Ulmus laciniata var. nikkoensis Rehder, the Nikko elm, was discovered as a seedling near Lake Chūzenji, near Nikkō, Japan, and obtained by the Arnold Arboretum in 1905.
 The taxonomy of the tree remains a matter of contention, and has been considered possibly a hybrid of U. laciniata and U. davidiana var. japonica.
 However, in crossability experiments at the Arnold Arboretum in the 1970s, U. laciniata, a protogynous species, was found to be incompatible with U. davidiana var. japonica, which is protandrous.

 Significantly, the variety was not recognized by Ohwi, though his reasons are not clear.
+Kew's 'Plants of the World Online' treats var. nikkoensis as a synonym of U. laciniata.

 Description

 Var. nikkoensis is a small tree; the specimen at the Morton Arboretum likened to a cherry tree.
 The tree is chiefly distinguished by leaves which are red on emergence, and toothed but not lobed as in the species.
 The perfect apetalous wind-pollinated flowers appear in March in England.

 Pests and diseases

 Heybroek found the tree provided 'relatively resistant' (to DED) progeny in the Dutch elm breeding programme.